Azure/azure-sdk-for-python/sdk/tables/azure-data-tables/README.md

-# Azure Table client library for Python
+# Azure Data Tables client library for Python

-Azure Table is a NoSQL data storing service that can be accessed from anywhere in the world via authenticated calls using HTTP or HTTPS.
+Azure Data Tables is a NoSQL data storing service that can be accessed from anywhere in the world via authenticated calls using HTTP or HTTPS.
+Tables scale as needed to support the amount of data inserted, and allow for the storing of data with non-complex accessing.
+The Azure Data Tables client can be used to access Azure Storage or Cosmos Storage accounts.

 Common uses of Azure Table include: